The Rank Prize Funds

 Overview

 The Rank Prize Funds was endowed by industrialist and philanthropist J. Arthur Rank and his wife Nell via the Rank Foundation on 16 February 1972.
-The charity (registered number 1183866) had total expenditure of £861,978 in 2023 and focuses exclusively on two scientific disciplines that were fundamental to Lord Rank's business interests: nutrition and optoelectronics.
-The organization's mission is to recognize, reward, and encourage researchers at all stages of their careers through prestigious biennial prizes worth £100,000 each, alongside multiple grant programs supporting early-career scientists.
+The charity (registered number 1183866) had total expenditure of £861,978 in its most recent reported year and focuses exclusively on two scientific disciplines that were fundamental to Lord Rank's business interests: nutrition and optoelectronics.
+The organisation's mission is to recognise, reward, and encourage researchers at all stages of their careers through prestigious biennial prizes worth £100,000 each, alongside multiple grant programmes supporting early-career scientists.
 The Committees and Trustees seek to identify individuals who have made significant contributions where “an initial idea has been carried through to practical applications that have benefited or will benefit humanity.”
 The charity is led by Chair Stuart Cowen and governed by eight trustees representing diverse scientific expertise.

 Funding Priorities